TongchengOpenSource/smart-doc/README.md

   "requestExample":"true",//Whether to display the request example in the document, the default value is true.
   "responseExample":"true",//Whether to display the response example in the document, the default is true.
-  "displayActualType":false,//display actual type of generic, "appKey": "xxx",// torna appKey, @since 2.0.9 "appToken": "xxx", //torna appToken,@since 2.0.9 "secret": "xx",//torna secret，@since 2.0.9
+  "displayActualType":false,//display actual type of generic, "urlSuffix":".do",//Support the url suffix of the old SpringMVC project,@since 2.1.0 "appKey": "xxx",// torna appKey, @since 2.0.9 "appToken": "xxx", //torna appToken,@since 2.0.9 "secret": "xx",//torna secret，@since 2.0.9